Facebook Pixel How to Choose the Perfect Macro Lens

 First of all, these lenses are relatively lightweight, which means that I can hand-hold them without much trouble at all, even in low light.
 This allows for much greater flexibility.

-Second, a mid-range macro lens offers a perfect working distance for flower photography.
-I like to get very close to the flowers that I am photographing.
-Not so close that I am nearly touching the flower, but not so far that other flowers, leaves, and branches get in the way.
+Second, a midrange macro lens offers a perfect working distance for flower photography.
+I like to get a midrange distance from the flowers that I am photographing – not so close that I am nearly touching the flower, but not so far away that other flowers, leaves, and branches get in the way.

 macro photography Canon 100mm f/2.8L rose abstract - How to Choose the Perfect Macro Lens

-If you desire to do insect photography, or if you often photograph with a tripod and want the increased image quality of a 150-200mm, I would recommend looking at a longer macro lens.
-However, if you are interested in doing handheld flower photography or if you’re on a budget but want a more dedicated macro lens, I recommend one of those mid-range lenses mentioned above.
+If you want to do insect photography, or if you often photograph with a tripod and want plenty of working distance, I would recommend looking at a longer macro lens.
+However, if you are interested in doing handheld flower photography or if you’re on a budget but want a more dedicated macro lens, I recommend a midrange model.

-First among the less expensive options is the aforementioned Tamron 90mm f/2.8 for Nikon and for Canon.
-At one point in time, this was my workhorse lens.
+First among the less expensive options are the aforementioned Tamron 90mm macro lenses.
+For a long time, I used this Tamron 90mm f/2.8 lens, which is available for both Nikon and Canon.
 While I had occasional issues with chromatic aberration, the sharpness, bokeh quality, and price more than made up for it.
-Another option around this price-point is the Tokina 100mm f/2.8 for Nikon and for Canon.
+Another option around this price point is the Tokina 100mm f/2.8 for Canon and for Nikon.

 daisy abstract macro photography bokeh - How to Choose the Perfect Macro Lens